goldfish047/CourseScheduler/README.md

 Precondition and triggers:
 * The administrator’s login credentials have been stored in the database
 * The administrator enters their credentials and hits the login button.
+* When the administrator is done, they hit the logout button.

 Actions/post conditions:
 * If login is successful, send user to the main schedule page
 * If login is unsuccessful, have the login page display an error telling the user to try again.
+* When logged out, the user is blocked from going back.

 Tests:
 * (Test: registerWithValidPass) Input a username and password that are already stored in the database correctly, check if the user is   redirected to the main schedule page.
 * Input an username and password that isn’t stored in the database, check if the login page displays an error.
+* (test: testLogout) Once the user logs out, check if the user is redirected to the main login page.

 Acceptance Criteria: